Tilapia Fish Tacos

 Can I use a different fish?

-Yes—cod, mahi-mahi, or halibut all work well.
-Just adjust cook time based on thickness and flakeability.
+Yes.
+Cod, mahi-mahi, or halibut all work well.
+Just adjust cook time based on the thickness of the fillet.

 What parts can I prep ahead?